ChrisEssery/group-project/Portfolio/Conclusion.md

 ### Improving application responsivness

 As alluded to earlier in this conclusion, the application is not currently designed for the games to work on smaller devices.
+Other functionality such as viewing your profile and leaderboards is exists on mobile devices, however when users try to access the games, they are requested to access the application on a device with a larger screen.

 ### Expansion of front-end and back-end testing